xavierchia/xavierchia.github.io/_posts/2020-08-01-bootstrap_mba.md

 ## Why bootstrap businesses?

 First of all, I don't want a regular job.
 I like working on my own projects and being my own boss.
-I have zero interest in participating in office politics and in doing what is necessary to have a successfull conventional career.
+I have zero interest in participating in office politics and in doing what is necessary to have a successful conventional career.

 > “Build your own dreams, or someone else will hire you to build theirs.” - Farrah Gray